Margotte83/Utoplab_Simplon/Upload-compress-image-PHP/README.md

-# Upload & compress image PHP
+# Upload & compress image in PHP Langage

 Reduce image size when uploading in PHP